PaulBowden673/Projects-MP-MP3/README.md

 ## Testing
 All recipes and single recipe display
-When I click on "All Recipe page", I can see recipe cards displayed.
+When I click on "Recipe page", I can see recipe cards displayed.
 In that view, I can see image and  recipe name.
 Clicking on the recipe card redirects me to the single recipe page, where I can see all the detailed information about the recipe.
 I tested this functionality as a non-logged in (guest) user and a logged in user and it perfectly worked in both cases.

 Create a new user account
 I created my main account, as well as a few test accounts to test this functionality.
 Clicking on the "Register" button in the navbar opens the form, where I can put username and password to create a new account.
 I tried to input an existing username, not matching passwords in "password" and "confirm password" fields, and input less then 3 or more then 15 charachters.
 In all cases I got a corresponding flash error message.
 As well as that, I tried to leave an empty field and submit the form, but got an error message again asking to fill the field.
 When the form was successfully submitted, I was redirected to the home page, seeing a message that my new account was created.
 I also checked the link to the Login page at the bottom of the form, which worked well.